joodie/clj-imajine/README.txt

-clj-imagine - convert and scale images
+clj-imajine - convert and scale images